Comprehensive Post-COVID Care Now Available! Click here to learn more.

 In cases where anyone witnesses a difference in the color of their urine and finds it turning pink or red, this can be a clear indication of blood clots in urine, called Hematuria.

-Hematuria can be defined as the presence of visible blood in urine.
-This condition can be of two main types, gross hematuria is the type in which the peeing blood clots can be visibly seen by the affected person; while microscopic hematuria is when the affected person needs to get it checked with a physician in order for them to examine their urine under a microscope.
+Hematuria (blood in urine) can be defined as the presence of visible blood in the urine.
+This condition can be of two main types, The type in which the peeing blood clots can be visibly seen by the affected person is called gross hematuria.
+When the affected person needs to get it checked with a physician for them to examine their urine under a microscope is called microscopic hematuria.

 What Causes Small Blood Clots in Urine?